atomwalk12/git-inspector/README.md

 ![poster](https://github.com/user-attachments/assets/50a20106-5bf8-40d3-9725-a7dc16ea6aa1)

+## Directory structure
+To visualize the directory structure of the repository see [this link](https://uithub.com/atomwalk12/PPS-22-git-insp?accept=text%2Fhtml&maxTokens=50000&ext=scala).

 ## Features

 - **RAG Pipeline for Code:** Implements a Retrieval Augmented Generation (RAG) pipeline specifically designed to query and understand code within Github repositories.